hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

-earlier are located in different directories (see the :ref:`next section <manually_modifying_modulepath>` for more details), so in order to make sure you are loading modules from the appropriate software stack, the ``$MODULEPATH`` variable needs to contains the appropriate paths for the node where you want to use a module.
+earlier are located in different directories (see the :ref:`next section <manually_modifying_modulepath>` for more details), so in order to make sure you are loading modules from the appropriate software stack, the ``$MODULEPATH`` variable needs to contain the appropriate paths for the node where you want to use a module.

-Because working with the different directories containing different software stacks is cumbersome, we advise users to rely on the *cluster* module to set the ``$MODULEPATH`` variable.
-The *cluster* module can be handled identically as other modules, but instead of making executables or libraries available, its only purpose is to set up your environment to make the correct modules available.
-The *cluster* module is always available and you can see which versions can be loaded by executing ``module avail cluster``.
+Because working with the different directories containing different software stacks is cumbersome, we advise users to rely on the cluster module to set the ``$MODULEPATH`` variable.
+The cluster module can be handled identically as other modules, but instead of making executables or libraries available, its only purpose is to set up your environment to make the correct modules available.
+The cluster module is always available and you can see which versions can be loaded by executing ``module avail cluster``.

 On the login nodes and inside a job environment, the correct version of the